jensheerin/CustomAzMonWorkbook/README.md

 ## Conclusion

 The Custom VM Size Usage report is an essential tool for administrators looking to optimize environments.
 By providing detailed insights into VM performance and usage trends, it enables informed decision-making regarding VM sizing and resource allocation.

+The workbook will display two tables for your selected VMs.
+The first table shows the provisioned vCPUs and memory for each VM based on its SKU.
+The second table shows the average and maximum CPU usage and available memory for each VM over the selected time range.

 ![Sample output](./image/sample.png)